yck1509/ConfuserEx/index.md

 ---
 {% include setup %}

-ConfuserEx is an open-source protector for .NET applications.
+ConfuserEx is an free, open-source protector for .NET applications.
 It is the successor of [Confuser](http://confuser.codeplex.com) project.

 ---